srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

 - Admin role permissions configured at the database level using RLS policies
 - Security definer function (`is_admin`) implemented to bypass RLS for role checking
 - Documentation created to support easy setup and maintenance
-- Supabase offers automatic backups depending on the plan, but a custom backup strategy still needs to be documented
+- Supabase offers automatic backups depending on the plan.
+Additionally, a custom backup strategy has been implemented with SQL scripts that handle backup status tracking and proper row-level security policies.
+The implementation is documented in the backup-scripts directory.

 ### 5. Authentication Implementation